 Bridging finance is a popular option for the purchase of commercial property at auction.
 Full payment is usually required within four weeks of the date of the sale, often rendering typical mortgages and property loans unviable.

 In addition, bridging loans can often be used to fund the purchase of buildings considered ‘uninhabitable’ or ‘not fit for purpose’ for subsequent renovation.
 Both scenarios would be considered unacceptable by most conventional lenders.

 Moving to new business premises (or expanding an existing commercial space) can bring any number of elevated short-term costs into consideration.
 Where a business needs to move or expand to improve its output, short-term performance issues may be encountered due to cash flow issues.

-This is again where bridging finance can help, covering all of the firm’s immediate costs while the relocation or expansion project takes place.
+This is where bridging finance can help, covering all the firm’s immediate costs while the relocation or expansion project takes place.
 After which, the funds are repaid a few months down the line at a competitive rate of interest.

 These are just a few of the most common examples of commercial bridging finance applications.
-As one of the most flexible, versatile and affordable short-term funding solutions available, bridging finance can offer a lifeline to commercial applicants in all types of time-critical scenarios.
+As one of the most flexible, versatile, and affordable short-term funding solutions available, bridging finance can offer a lifeline to commercial applicants in all types of time-critical scenarios.

 For more information on any of the above or to discuss the potential applications of a commercial bridging loan in more detail, contact a member of the team at UK Property Finance today.